Certified My Smart Hands Instructor since 2009

 My son Max was born in November of 2007, and I have seen firsthand the benefits of using sign language with him.
 Max used his first sign around 9 months and had a sign vocabulary of nearly 40 signs by the time he was one.
 That number more than doubled to nearly 100 signs by age 18 months.
 By age 22 months, Max could read and recite the alphabet.
 I credit Max's early reading skills to his use of sign language and ability to communicate through signs at such a young age.
-He is in third grade and reads at the level of a seventh grader.
+He is in fourth grade and reads at the level of a ninth grader.

 My daughter Charlotte was born in September of 2009.
 She waited until 14 months to begin signing, but she caught on quickly and was using two-word sentences in sign language at only 16 months, such as "Milk, please" and "More cheese!"
 Charlotte continues to expand her signing and spoken vocabulary on a daily basis, as she frequently asks, "Mommy, what's the sign for...?"
 I'm currently using the ASL alphabet with her to practice spelling and sounding out words.
-She is in first grade and is quite a chatterbox!
+She is in second grade and is quite a chatterbox!

 I am passionate about the benefits and importance of using sign language with hearing children and would love to help you get started in this exciting and rewarding experience!
 For more information or to sign up for a class, contact me at Melissa@mysmarthands.com or 515-577-5743.